-- 29.5.5.1 De-identify, in relation to personal information of a data subject, means to delete any information that- - 29.5.5.1.1 identifies the data subject; - 29.5.5.1.2 can be used or manipulated by a reasonably foreseeable method to identify the data subject; or - 29.5.5.1.3 can be linked by a reasonably foreseeable method to other information that identifies the data subject, - 29.5.5.2 The process of participant de-identification should be described in detail in the protocol.
+- 29.5.5.1.2 can be used or manipulated by a reasonably foreseeable method to identify the data subject; or - 29.5.5.1.3 can be linked by a reasonably foreseeable method to other information that identifies the data subject, - 29.5.5.2 The process of participant de-identification should be described in detail in the protocol.
 There are various methods that can be used.
 The European General Data Protection Regulation (GDPR) divides de-identification into anonymisation and pseudonymisation.
 Anonymisation involves removing data and altering data to protect identities. - 29.5.5.3 The commonest form of de-identification is called pseudoanonymisation.
 The data is divided into two components.
 Only if the two are combined can a subject be identified.
 One component contains identifiable personal data of the subjects, as well as the unique research study numbers of each subject.
 It is often called a participant identification code list.
 The other component contains the participants' unique research study number as well as the actual research data.
-The security issue with pseudoanonymisation is how the two data components are kept apart. - 29.5.5.4 The responsible party must describe in the protocol how data (and the participant identification code list) are protected so that a motivated intruder could not easily find and combine both of separate data sets.
+The security issue with pseudoanonymisation is how the two data components are kept apart. - 29.5.5.4 The responsible party must describe in the protocol how data (and the participant identification code list) are protected so that a motivated intruder could not easily find and combine both separate data sets.